aadeshsamdaria1/Cohort-Characterization-and-Clustering-of-Hypotension-Patients/README.md

-# Cohort Characterization and Clustering
+# Cohort Characterization and Clustering of Hypotension Patients
-# COMP90089 - Machine Learning Applications for Health

 ## Problem Description:
 The dataset contains information about patients with profound hypotension.
 The dataset includes the following columns: